digitalutsc/arks-service/README.md

     static public $mysql_dbname = ''; // please enter the name of database which you have just created.
     static public $mysql_port = 3306;
     static public $path_db_backup = "/var/www/ark-services/db/backup/"; // backup directory for database snapshot

-}
+    // for Account password encryption/decryption
+    static public $encryption_key = ""; // enter a random and complicated string
+    static public $securekey = 0; // change 0 to a different and long number }

 ````